phofstet/grapin-employee-handbook/expenses.md

 When everything works out, you will receive the aproved amount within a second transfer along with your next salary payment.

-In any other case, Karin or Sonja will contact you by email.
+In any other case, Sonja will contact you by email.